Racist, violent evidence presented in federal trial against Ahmaud Arbery's killers

 Prosecutors also played a video of the father and son laughing about trespassing on private property while out hunting, chuckling that "there's private property and then there's private property, you know?"

-Bryan's text records show, according to Vaughn, "a pattern seen over several years" of making derogatory comments about Black people on Martin Luther King Day, and WhatsApp messages about Bryan's daughter's new Black boyfriend, including a message in which is daughter writes passionately that race doesn't matter, and begs her father for understanding.
+Bryan's text records show, according to Vaughn, "a pattern seen over several years" of making derogatory comments about Black people on Martin Luther King Jr. Day, and WhatsApp messages about Bryan's daughter's new Black boyfriend, including a message in which his daughter writes passionately that race doesn't matter and begs her father for understanding.

-"I'm not going to ask you to like Travis McMichael," attorney Amy Lee Copeland told the jury, saying they should consider the evidence and still find him innocent.
+"I'm not going to ask you to like Travis McMichael," attorney Amy Lee Copeland told the jurors, saying they should consider the evidence and still find him innocent.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.